How to hire a fractional CTO: the playbook

 Pricing benchmarks for 2026

 At twohundred.ai: Foundation £2k per month, Growth £3.5k, Dominance £5k.
-All tiers ship code in the first month.
+All tiers build code in the first month.

 The detailed pricing comparison across the market is in fractional CTO cost in 2026.